Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c: This source file is pretty straight forward.
 It just uses the same concepts as 3-puts.c, only this time, we use the loop counter to only print the character if it is even.

+7-puts_half.c: This source file uses a cheeky way out of checking if the length of the string is even or not, using integer division.
+It just starts printing from s[len - (len / 2)].
+If len is even, then it starts from half, if len is odd, then, it starts printing at s[(len / 2) + 1], just as intended.

+8-print_array: This source file uses the concept of arrays more directly.
+It accesses the elements of the array by indexing, using a loop to print the desired number of elements of the array.